garrardkitchen/terraform-examples/README.md

 # Reason

 The reason for this example is to simulate working with resources that we have no state for, or never will.
-Yup, crazy, but this is dice we've been rolled in this scenario.
+Yup, crazy, but this is the dice we've been rolled, in this scenario.
 What we want to do is check that what's been deployed, is indeed what the config had deployed.
-So, all we're doing is comparing our plan with the names of the resource that have been deployed.
+So, all we're doing is comparing our plan with the names of the resource that have been deployed, per RG.

 # Steps